Generic Name: Elotuzumab (el oh TOOZ ue mab)

 - It is used to treat multiple myeloma.

-- This medicine is used with lenalidomide and a steroid drug (dexamethasone).
+- This medicine is used with a steroid drug (dexamethasone) and either lenalidomide or pomalidomide.
 Talk with the doctor about the risks and side effects that may happen with those drugs.

 What do I need to tell my doctor BEFORE I take Empliciti?

 - If you are breast-feeding.
-Do not take Empliciti if you are breast-feeding.
+Do not breast-feed while you take Empliciti (elotuzumab).

 This medicine may interact with other drugs or health problems.